 Promoting the importance of a healthy eating through better understanding of nutrition and the benefits of a balanced diet.

-Collaborating with the community in order to grow opportunities within the local healthcare sector.
+Collaborating with the community in order to grow opportunities within the local public health sector.

 Promoting the importance of controlling the disposal of non recyclable waste.